pscally1005/pscally1005.github.io/_posts/healthier-dessert/2024-02-09-date-brownie.markdown

 - Let cool completely before slicing<br><br>

 - Can also bake as mini muffins for 20 minutes.
-Makes about 24 mini muffins<br><br>
+Makes about 24 mini muffins
 ---